 Oregon Dreamers heading to State of the Union

-When Donald Trump gives his State of the Union address, he'll see the faces of 24-year-old Aldo Solano of Portland and at least 25 other "Dreamers" who could face deportation without congressional action.
+When President Donald Trump gives his State of the Union address, he'll see the faces of 24-year-old Aldo Solano, of Portland, and at least 25 other "Dreamers" who could face deportation without congressional action.

 Solano said he wants to attend the event to advocate for passage of immigration reform that will protect undocumented immigrants who came to the country as children and allow them to legally work and study here.

-"We need to be able to share our stories in whatever way possible and provide more create more exposure for this issue.
+"We need to be able to share our stories in whatever way possible and create more exposure for this issue.
 This is just another way to do it," he said.

 In a Facebook post Jan.
 22, Blumenauer wrote that he was frustrated by the lack of progress in protecting "Dreamers."